|This bleeding heart so well depicts Hawaii’s gorgeous colors.|

-Today, a number of flights opened up that will be allowed to fly out of India.
+Today, several flights have opened up that will be allowed to fly out of India.
 They include; Singapore, Malaysia, Dubai, and Bahrain.
 None of these options are appealing to us for the following reasons:

 - Singapore: We’ve been there twice, staying for a week the second time.
-Singapore is a clean and safe country, but offers no countryside and is basically all cement with tall buildings, although with considerable added trees and flowers.
-We saw what we wanted to see there and based on the population and crowded venues, we’d have no interest in returning.
+Singapore is a clean and safe country but offers no countryside and is all cement with tall buildings, although with many added trees and flowers.
+We saw what we wanted to see there, and based on the population and crowded venues, we’d have no interest in returning.

 - Malaysia: We’ve been there in the past.
 Very pretty in some areas.
 Very crowded.
 Low incidence of COVID-19.
 But, Malaysia doesn’t appeal to us at this time.

-- Dubai: We spent two weeks in Dubai in 2013, living in a high rise condo complex, visiting most of the tourist hot spots.
-Lots of cement, high rise buildings, and no countryside.
-Not appealing to us for a return.
+- Dubai: We spent two weeks in Dubai in 2013, living in a high-rise condo complex and visiting most tourist hot spots.
+Lots of cement, high-rise buildings, and no countryside.
+It was not appealing to us for a return.

 |Wow!
 The greenery and flowers in Hawaii amazed us as we walked the streets of Honolulu taking these photos.|

 We continue to receive thoughtful email messages from our readers stating they’ve read about the countries we may be able to visit that have opened their borders.
-However, if India, particularly Mumbai, doesn’t offer flights to those countries, we’re out of luck.
+However, we’re out of luck if India, particularly Mumbai, doesn’t offer flights to those countries.
 The international airport is still officially closed in India.
 As of now, there’s no discussion as to when it will re-open.

-If at some point, we get tired of waiting, we’ll always have the option to return to the US.
-But, until such time as there’s a viable vaccine or the numbers of cases drop considerably, we feel safer staying in the safety bubble of this hotel.
-If something comes up, we’d be ready to leave in 24 hours, although most countries are requiring a negative COVID-19 test result taken within 72 hours of arrival, in order to enter.
+If, at some point, we get tired of waiting, we’ll always have the option to return to the US.
+But, until there’s a viable vaccine or the numbers of cases drop considerably, we feel safer staying in the safety bubble of this hotel.
+If something comes up, we’d be ready to leave in 24 hours, although most countries require a negative COVID-19 test result taken within 72 hours of arrival to enter.

-We’ve considered the possibility of returning to the US to stay in Kauai Hawaii until the virus issues settle down.
+We’ve considered the possibility of returning to the US to stay in Kauai, Hawaii, until the virus issues settle down.
 Overall, Hawaii has had a low incidence of COVID-19.
-As US citizens we wouldn’t have to worry about visa restrictions.
-However, we’d need to get health insurance for me which would be very costly since I never signed up for Part B Medicare, and to do so now would be more costly than if we’d signed up seven years ago.
+As US citizens, we wouldn’t have to worry about visa restrictions.
+However, we’d need to get health insurance for me which would be very costly since I never signed up for Part B Medicare, and to do so now would be more expensive than if we’d signed up seven years ago.
 There’s a penalty for not signing up at 65 years of age.
 Go figure.

-Also, groceries and dining out is very expensive in Hawaii, as well as rental cars.
-At the moment we’re living here for approximately 40% less than it would be in Hawaii.
+Also, groceries and dining out are expensive in Hawaii, as well as rental cars.
+At the moment, we’re living here for approximately 40% less than it would be in Hawaii.
 In Hawaii, vacation home rentals usually result in taxes and fees of an additional US $1000, INR 73417, per month over and above the rental rates.